polymorphm/lib-socks-proxy/README.md

 lib-socks-proxy
 ===============

-`lib-socks-proxy` -- it is a library for connection via socks5-proxy.
+`lib-socks-proxy` -- it is a Python library for connection via SOCKS5-proxy.

+It is very small (poor) library, but it has next features:

+    * Certain сompatibility with other modules (including standard module ``urllib.request``).

+    * Not used global settings.

+    * Used context settings (Python keyword ``with``).

+    * Safe for multithreading.

 Status
 ------

-version for developer.
+Version for developer.

 Using
 -----